jasondchambers/mydevenv/README.md

 History search (C-r) has been setup to use fzf

+To kill a process, instead of ps, find the pid, copy, paste into kill -9, simply do this:

+    $ kill -9 **<tab>

+FZF is a game changer.

 ## Seamless Neovim and Tmux pane naviation

 Thanks to the wonderful [vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator):